bxparks/AUnit/README.md

 * `#include <ArduinoUnit.h>` -> `#include <AUnit.h>`
 * `Test::run()` -> `aunit::TestRunner::run()`

-Almost all of the frequently used macros are compatible between ArduinoUnit and
+Essentially all of the various macros are compatible between ArduinoUnit and
 AUnit:
 * `test()`
 * `testing()`